CiscoDevNet/cloud-cml/documentation/AWS.md

 It's mandatory that for each definition at least **one** matching image definition must be listed and that the name of these node and image definitions match with the names in the specified S3 bucket.

+> [!NOTE]
-> **Note:** The external connector and unmanaged switch are baked into the software, there's no need to have them listed here again.
+> The external connector and unmanaged switch are baked into the software, there's no need to have them listed here again.

 ### Required "layout" of the software bucket